-The Forever stamp price was increased by 3 cents, a 4.8. percent increase.
-Inflation as measured by the Consumer Price Index (CPI) has been increasing about 6.0 percent this year on an annual basis.
-The total price authority provided by PRC is 5.4 percent.
-The stamp price increase is lower than the pricing authority.
-This is not a deviation from past practices.
+The Forever stamp price was increased by 2 cents, a 3 percent increase.
+Inflation as measured by the Consumer Price Index (CPI) has been increasing about 2 percent this year on an annual basis.
+The total price authority provided by PRC is 2 percent.
+To balance the above average price increase for Forever Stamps, below average price increases were applied for Flats and Presort Letters and Cards.